Collegiate Recovery Center Fall Hours

 Tuesday 12:00 p.m.-6:00 p.m.

 Space to grow

-The Collegiate Recovery Center (CRC) provides an affirming environment in which recovering students can successfully pursue academic, personal, and professional goals for the purpose of enriching their quality of life and becoming vibrant leaders of our community.
-The CRC is open to all students in or interested in recovery who are actively pursuing higher education at the UO.
+The Collegiate Recovery Center (CRC) provides an affirming environment in which recovering students can successfully pursue academic, personal, and professional goals.
+Students carry these experiences with them as they transition toward becoming vibrant community leaders.
+The CRC is open to all students interested in recovery who are actively pursuing higher education at the UO.
 You do not need to be a member to access many of the CRC's services; all students are welcome.

-Membership in the Collegiate Recovery Center is open to all UO students who are just starting or actively pursuing recovery, have maintained abstinence for three months, and are maintaining abstinence.
-The only requirement is that students participate in a recovery program while involved with the Collegiate Recovery Center.
+Membership in the Collegiate Recovery Center is open to all UO students who are actively pursuing recovery, having maintained abstinence for three months followed by continuous recovery.
+Additionally, students are asked to participate in a recovery program of their choice and attend weekly, open topic seminars held at the CRC.
 If you would like to learn more about the CRC, stop by EMU room 331.

 Components of Recovery

 The Collegiate Recovery Center assists recovering college students with a comprehensive support system of social, academic, and recovery support; mentorship; and life skills training.

 Recovery Center Seminar

 All members are required to participate in this one-hour, educational seminar designed to foster relationships among members and provide a space for members to receive feedback and guidance from peers and staff.
 Weekly meetings are on Wednesdays at 5:30 p.m. in the CRC.